watchexec/cargo-watch/README.md

 the target/ folder) and you're using `-w`, you might be confusing the target-folder-ignorer.
 Check your options and paths.

+### If it runs repeatedly only touching ignored files

+Make sure the files you ignored are the only ones being touched.
+Use the `--debug` option to see exactly which files were modified and triggered the restart (or were ignored).
+Some programs and libraries create temporary files that may not match a simple ignore pattern.

 ### Something not covered above / I have a feature request

 Please [open an issue][watch-issues], or look through the existing ones.
 You